ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/GetAllTablesOnPage.md

 # GetAllTablesOnPage

-Returns a collection of tables on a given absolute page.
-<br>This method can be a little bit slow, because it runs the document calculation process to arrange tables on the specified page.
+Returns a collection of tables on a given absolute page.💡 This method can be a little bit slow, because it runs the document calculationprocess to arrange tables on the specified page.

 ## Syntax